 I’ve been finding out about the most popular Dollar Tree classroom hacks and who is using them right now.
-Read on for affordable, easy and practical Dollar Tree classroom hacks.
+Read on for affordable, easy, and practical Dollar Tree classroom hacks.

-If there’s any leftover, have a girls night in and pamper yourself.
+If there’s any leftover, have a girl’s night in and pamper yourself.

 Easy No Sew Teaching Apron

-Head down to your nearest Dollar Tree store and head to the kitchen and linen department.
+Head down to your nearest Dollar Tree store and head to the kitchen and linen aisle.
 Our top pick dish towel is the Home Collection Buffalo Check Sentiment Kitchen Towels, 15×25 in.
 We love the on-trend black and white buffalo check.